Here are all the facts and statistics you need to know about the Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 The Constructors’ Championship has been decided at the Mexican Grand Prix twice.
 Ferrari won in 1964, while Lotus emerged victorious in 1968.

-The winner of the Mexican Grand Prix has gone on to win the title in the same season on only four occasions.
+The winner of the Mexican Grand Prix has gone on to win the title in the same season on only five occasions – including in the last two races at the venue.
 In 2019 Lewis Hamilton became the first driver to do so since Nigel Mansell in 1992.
 Mansell remains the last Mexican Grand Prix polesitter to win the championship in the same season.

 From the twenty races held here, there have only been three years where the leader of the championship after this event has failed to go on to win that year’s title.
 They were Nigel Mansell in 1986, Alain Prost in 1988 and Ayrton Senna in 1989.
 The leaders of the Constructors’ Championship after the Mexican Grand Prix have never failed to go on to win the championship.